Artist-in-Residence

 The Program

-The Artist-in-Residence program in the Operndorf Afrika is one of the first artist residency programs in West Africa and was established in the Operndorf Afrika, in late 2015.
-It invites artists to use the Operndorf Afrika as a living and working space.
-The residency program is accompanied by events, which regularly take place in Europe.
-Intended in these events series, is to conduct a critical discourse on the opportunities for intercultural exchange, from the perspective of different disciplines, with the goal of developing, visions and potential for the Operndorf Afrika.
+The Artist-in-Residence program at the Opera Village is one of the first residency programs in West Africa and was established in 2015.
+It invites national and international artists to use the Opera Village as a living and working space.
+The residency program is accompanied by regular events in Europe.
+In these series of events, a critical discourse on the possibilities of an equal intercultural exchange is to be conducted from the perspective of various disciplines, combined with the goal of developing visions and potentials for the Opera Village.

 but it is rather the idea of officially robbing Africa, which means one has to thereby take one’s own body along, as well as deploy it as an information carrier.
 Not a Goethe traveling art snob, who discerns an opportunity to show the African what German culture is capable of, but rather a pale European leaf, which embarks to Africa for further exposure.”